ilneill/easiPCF8574/examples/README.md

 # PCF8574 Library Example Sketches

-All examples were tested using an Arduino Mini Pro (ATmega168P) development board with an FT232 USB Serial adapter, and and compiled using Arduino IDE v2.3.3.
+All examples were tested using an Arduino Mini Pro (ATmega168P) development board with an FT232 USB Serial adapter, and compiled using Arduino IDE v2.3.3.

 ## Example - Blink some LEDs attached to a PCF8574 module.
 __Sketch: /pcfBlinkLEDs/pcfBlinkLEDs.ino__